Did you know that half of all Americans have some form of gum disease?

 If caught early on, the effects of gingivitis can be reversed by maintaining good oral hygiene habits and scheduling regular teeth cleanings.
 Professional cleanings are routinely performed during routine dental check-ups at Family Implant & Reconstructive Dentistry.

-If left untreated, gum disease can develop into a more serious stage called periodontitis.
+If left untreated, periodontal disease can develop into a more serious stage called periodontitis.
 This typically requires frequent deep cleanings to restore the health of your teeth and gums.
 Deep cleanings allow us to help keep your mouth free of harmful bacteria and infection, preventing additional problems in the future.

 During your appointment, Dr. Grubb will assess your oral health, examine your entire mouth, and let you know if a professional deep cleaning is needed.
 This procedure is commonly referred to as root planing and scaling, performed to address periodontitis.